 Hey Big Spender

-But do you know what this also meant?
-A life of constant happy hours and weekends spent at the hippest places around Manhattan.
+Why?
+Because having plenty of friends meant a life of constant happy hours and weekends brunches.
 A typical “grabbing drinks with a friend” would typically cost up to $90 (this was on average three cocktails $17 x 3 plus tip = approximately $60, including cab fare).
 Now imagine doing this twice a night every week.

 But that was for just drinks, without any food.
 Dinners easily were over $100.
 Basically, on an average weekend, I would easily spend $250 on just going out.
 Multiply that by four, and I’d spend about $1000 a month on just “ambiance.”